ad-on-is/lidarr-deemix/README.md

 ## 💻️ Installation

+> [!WARNING]
+> This image does not come with Lidarr nor with the deemix-gui.
+It's an addition to your existing setup.

 - Use the provided [docker-compose.yml](./docker-compose.yml) as an example.
   - **LIDARR_CONTAINER** the name of the Lidarr container
   - **DEEMIX_ARL** your deezer ARL (get it from your browsers cookies)